According to science, there’s a biological reason the effects of alcohol are harder on our bodies as we age.

 Alcohol, no matter how the advertising industry tries to spin it, is a poison.

-Every year, an estimated 88,000 people die of alcohol-related causes, making it the third most preventable form of death in the United States behind tobacco use, poor diet, and lack of exercise, according to the National Institute on Alcohol Abuse and Alcoholism.
+Every year, an estimated 88,000 people die of alcohol-related causes, making it the third most preventable form of death in the United States behind tobacco use, poor diet, and lack of exercise, according to the

 While alcohol impacts everyone, it can be particularly rough on the elderly, or those over the age of 65.
 Some continue to drink as they always have, while others, who may have abstained from alcohol throughout their lives, start drinking in their golden years.